arkobarman/trafficStopProject/Interaction_Terms/README.md

 ### [Interaction_Terms](Interaction_Terms)
   - In this folder, the dataset has 8 extra columns.
-  - These columns are Boolean interaction terms between race and gender.
+  - These columns are Boolean interaction terms between race and gender:
     - Female, White
     - Female, Black
     - Female, Hispanic